 Papers in Preparation

-N. Meshkat, C. E. Kuo, and J. J. DiStefano III, On Finding and Using Identifiable Parameter Combinations in Nonlinear Dynamics Systems Biology Models & COMBOS: a Novel Web Implementation, PLoS ONE, In press.
+N. Meshkat, C. E. Kuo, and J. J. DiStefano III, On Finding and Using Identifiable Parameter Combinations in Nonlinear Dynamics Systems Biology Models and COMBOS: a Novel Web Implementation, PLoS ONE 9 (10): e110261.
+PLoS ONE

 N. Meshkat, C. Anderson, and J. J. DiStefano III, Alternative to Ritt’s Pseudodivision for finding the input-output equations of multi-output models, Math.
 Biosci.
 239 (2012) 117-123.
 ScienceDirect arXiv